 5 Decorating Tips For The Holidays

 I’ll proudly admit it.
 We are ‘that family’.
 And I’m not quite sure if the early onset of holiday enthusiasm can be attributed to the size of our brood (the more kids, the more holiday spirit), or if Mom is simply smitten by transforming the house into a festive wonderland once again.
 Truth be told, I am the Mom who looks forward to decking the halls all year long, so the earlier the stockings go up and lights start twinkling, the sooner we’ll feel the magic.
+My friend recently bought an apartment at Piermont Grand and she was asking me how she should decorate for the holidays.
+It’s my favourite time of the year and there are so many things you can do to decorate.
 I am such a sucker for the holidays, so when Pottery Barn from Westfield UTC stopped by to give me the following tips and ideas for this holiday season, I was tickled pink.

 Use What You Have For Decorating